kimberlythegeek/wordpress/README.md

 Child theme used in http://acodeabove.com/polecallfitness Original site: http://polecallfitness.com

+_The header image is low resolution because I didn't have access to the original file.
+I did this site mostly for the experience (as is the case with most of them)._

-No custom plugins.
-I did add some simple features; when you click the address in the footer while using a mobile device, in iOS it will open Apple Maps, and in Android devices it will prompt for the user's choice in application.
-I also have two separate HTML 5 links for the phone number so that a user can either call or text.
+_No custom plugins.
+I did add some simple features; when you click the address in the footer while using a mobile device, in iOS devices it will open Apple Maps, and in Android devices it will prompt for the user's choice in application.
+I also have two separate HTML 5 links for the phone number so that a user can either call or text._

 ___